migramirez2/Harmony-ONE/progress/theo-perisic.md

+2024-05-19 Sun: (1.0 hr) Answering community questions for airdrop.
+No response yet from Layerzero on amount of allocation.

+2024-05-18 Sat: (3.0 hr) Added list of eligible wallets for the current categories and percentage, finalization will occur after community and layer zero review.

+2024-05-17 Fri: Completion of LayerZero form, posted to community forum for review, deadline of review May 24th 2024, deadline for submission May 31st 2024.

 2024-05-16 Thu: CSV for bridging by May 1st snapshot complete.
 Current split for the Harmony LayzerZero Airdrop, Note: UNFINALIZED, (45% Users that have bridged OFTs, 30% Liquidity Providers, 15% Recovery Contributors, 10% Developer Account) sharing with Casey and Soph for feedback, and Layer Zero for potential issues.

 2024-05-15 Wed: Following sync with Soph and Yuriy, expanded LayerZero allocations to include more than just bridging.
 (Swap liquidity providing included as well) Metric: 450k unique wallets have interacted with the Harmony LayerZero Bridge.